banner image

 If your home or business premises was destroyed or damaged by bushfire, support and guidance is available.
 Council recognises the mental, emotional and physical stresses of rebuilding after the bushfires.

-Council has a dedicated team of Development Assessment Officers working with residents rebuilding after the bushfires and these Development Applications (DAs) are being given priority.
+Council has a dedicated team of Development Assessment Officers working with residents rebuilding after the bushfires and these Development Applications (DAs) are given priority.

 • Outbuildings, garages, carports, cabanas etc, may not require approval.